National Coalition Building Institute

 The National Coalition Building Institute (NCBI) is a nonprofit leadership training organization based in Washington, D.C., United States.
+It was founded by Cherie Brown, a member of Re-Evaluation Counseling (RC), in 1984, in order to spread the ideas and practices of RC.

 Foundation and approach

 NCBI trains community leaders in skills designed to reduce intergroup conflicts.
 They believe that no type of oppression (racism, classism, sexism, etc.) takes priority over another.
 Their work focuses on sharing personal stories of discrimination and mistreatment without shaming or blaming the perpetrators, and on building allies in other groups, so that members of who they regard as oppressed groups are not isolated.